diracdeltas/rekordbox-scripts/README.md

   that vbr encoded tracks may show a bitrate of 0. the bitrate is configurable;
   for instance you can run `python3 show-low-bitrate.py input.xml 256` to set
   the threshold to 256kbps.
+* `show-dups.py`: shows tracks with the same title

 ### importing the modified collection back into Rekordbox